jfeliua/class-mon/README.md

 # class-mon
-An Add-on for Google Sheets
+Class-Mon, an Add-on for Google Sheets